bbauska/W3Cx-3of5/README.md

 -   *Lines 25-27*: a function for stopping the Webcam.
 We use the global variable webcamStream here, that has been initialized when we started using the Webcam in *line 19*.
 We have to stop separately the audio and the video streams.

-### Other examples that mix what we\'ve seen in previous chapters, but this time with a live video stream
+<h4>Other examples that mix what we\'ve seen in previous chapters, but this time with a live video stream

 <h4> Applying CSS effects on a video element with a live webcam</h4>